dinvincible98/ME449-Robot-Manipulation/README.md

 * The goal of the project is to wirte a program that enables KUKA youBot to finish a pick and place task in V-Rep simulation scene.

+* General procedures of simulation task:

+	1. Plan a trajectory for the end-effector to follow

+	2. Use the desired trajectory in feedfoward+PI to calculate the kinematics of the youBot

+	3. Use the calculated kinematics to drive the youBot

+	4. Save a .csv file and conduct simulation in V-rep scene 6.

 # Package description

 * Code